Regularity and stability of feedback relaxed controls: Stochastic exit time problem and HJB equation

 \begin{Remark}\l{rmk:weak_formulation} As shown in Theorem \ref{thm:verification}, by considering a weak formulation of the stochastic control problem \eqref{eq:value} with reference probability systems varying in $\Pi_{\textnormal{ref}}$, we can rigorously demonstrate that a measurable function $\a^u$ satisfying \eqref{eq:ctrl} is indeed an optimal feedback control strategy.

 One can also consider stochastic exit time problems under a strong formulation, for which we first fix a reference probability system $\pi=(\Om, \cF, \{\cF_t\}_{t\ge 0}, \bP ,W)$, and the agent only maximizes the reward functional over all admissible control processes in $\cA_\pi$.
-It has been shown in \cite{lions1982, buckdahn2016} that, if the discount rate $c$ is sufficiently large, then the value function of the stochastic control problem (under the strong formulation) is a viscosity solution to \eqref{eq:hjb}.
-We can further deduce from the strong comparison result in \cite[Section V.1]{ishii1990} that the Dirichlet problem \eqref{eq:hjb} admits at most one viscosity solution under (H.\ref{assum:D}).
+It has been shown in \cite[Theorem 2.1]{chaumont2004} that, if we assume (H.\ref{assum:D}) and $c>0$ on $\bar{\cO}\t \bA$, then \eqref{eq:hjb} satisfies the strong comparison principle i.e., a comparison result for semicontinuous viscosity solutions.
+In particular, (H4) in \cite{chaumont2004} is satisfied since $\p\cO\in C^{2,\theta}$ enjoys the exterior ball condition, and (H5) in \cite{chaumont2004} is satisfied with $\Gamma_{\textrm{out}}=\p\cO$ due to the uniform ellipticity condition \eqref{eq:elliptic}.
+The strong comparison principle further enables us to show that the value function of the stochastic control problem (under the strong formulation) is the unique continuous viscosity solution to \eqref{eq:hjb}; see \cite[Theorem 3.1]{barles1998}.

 Since the classical solution $u$ is a viscosity solution of \eqref{eq:hjb}, we see it is the value function of the stochastic control problem (under the strong formulation), and the strategy $\a^u$ defined in \eqref{eq:ctrl} will lead to the optimal reward.
 Hence, we can still view the function $\a^u$ as an optimal feedback control. \end{Remark}